Deadbolt Installation Cost Guide for Construction Pros

 • Ancillary supplies (shims, wood filler, masking): $5-$20

-• Door material: solid core wood requires more boring time than hollow-core
+• Door material: Solid core wood requires more boring time than hollow-core

-• Smart vs. mechanical deadbolts: connected locks add $80-$120 in hardware
+• Smart vs. mechanical deadbolts: Connected locks add $80-$120 in hardware

-• Backset changes: moving from 2-3/8" to 2-3/4" adds labor minutes and a new latch
+• Backset changes: Moving from 2-3/8" to 2-3/4" adds labor minutes and a new latch

-• Existing damage: a split jamb or oversized bore may require a reinforcement kit
+• Existing damage: A split jamb or oversized bore may require a reinforcement kit

-• Code upgrades: multi-family residences often need fire-rated hardware
+• Code upgrades: Multi-family residences often need fire-rated hardware

-Why Traditional Estimates Miss the Mark
+Why Traditional Estimates May Be Inaccurate

-DIY vs. Professional Installation: Hidden Expenses
+DIY vs. Professional Installation: Hidden Costs

-Saving Money with Bulk Door Upgrades
+Maximizing Savings with Bulk Upgrades

 • Mobilization fees spread over more units

-• Volume discounts on locksets ordered through CountBricks supply partners
+• Volume discounts on locksets

 • Single invoicing cycle reduces administrative overhead

-Regional Pricing Shifts to Watch
+Monitoring Regional Pricing Shifts

 Financing and Tax Credits

-Five Pro Tips for Lowering Deadbolt Costs Without Sacrificing Quality
+Pro Tips for Reducing Costs

-• Reuse compatible strike plates when code allows to cut material spend
+• Reuse compatible strike plates when possible

-• Group neighboring households for community discounts via CountBricks Neighborhood Bundles
+• Group projects for community discounts

-Ready to Secure Your Home?
+Ready to Optimize Your Project?

-Case Spotlight: Three-Flat Security Upgrade in Pacific Heights
+Case Study: Security Upgrade in Pacific Heights

 • 6 exterior entry doors—solid fir, 1-3/4" thick